-For more photos of previous Science Fair winners and contestants, visit our Shutterfly slideshows above with downloadable pictures.
+For photos of current & previous Science Fair winners and participants, visit our Shutterfly slideshows with downloadable pictures.

 First, Second, Third Place and Honorable Mention Awards, consisting of medals and ribbons, are awarded for exhibits in each category in both Senior and Junior Divisions.
 In addition to awards for place winners, a number of special awards are presented from organizations and the business community.

 Sweepstakes Award: The 1st Place winner in each category is automatically considered for the Sweepstakes Award: Best Junior Project and Best Senior Project.

 Special Awards: We are able to award several Special Awards because of our affiliation with the Intel International Science and Engineering Fair (ISEF.)
 Other Special Awards come from our Donor/Partners, who honor students whose projects fall within the Donor/Partner’s area of expertise or interest.
 Awards vary: cash, science equipment, trophies or in the case of Earthwatch expeditions, the chance to participate in a summer field research with top scientists at one of hundreds of Earthwatch locations.